Fall 2017 Issue Theme:

 The Journal of International Affairs is a leading foreign affairs periodical edited by the graduate students at the Columbia University, School of International and Public Affairs.

-Selected essays will be published in the Spring 2017 issue of the Journal of International Affairs alongside noted scholars.
+Selected essays will be published in the Fall 2017 issue of the Journal of International Affairs alongside noted scholars.
 Winning authors of each contest will receive a prize of $500 (USD).

 Essays cannot have been previously published, but need not be written specifically for the contest.
 Papers submitted for academic credit are welcome, provided they are relevant to the upcoming issue's theme.